codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

     @Override
     public void onCreate() {
         super.onCreate();
-        // ...

         ParseObject.registerSubclass(Message.class);

-        // Use for monitoring Parse OkHttp trafic
+        // Use for monitoring Parse OkHttp traffic OkHttpClient.Builder builder = new OkHttpClient.Builder();
+        HttpLoggingInterceptor httpLoggingInterceptor = new HttpLoggingInterceptor();
         // Can be Level.BASIC, Level.HEADERS, or Level.BODY
-        // See http://square.github.io/okhttp/3.x/logging-interceptor/ to see the options.
-        OkHttpClient.Builder builder = new OkHttpClient.Builder();
-        HttpLoggingInterceptor httpLoggingInterceptor = new HttpLoggingInterceptor();
         // ...

     }